Potential Problems With Blended Families: Diverse Parenting Styles And More

 Potential problems with blended families

 It can be exciting and rewarding to bring two families together into a blended family.
 However, it can also come with certain pitfalls that may make the transition less smooth for the parents and the children.
+If one or both partners have been through a divorce, lingering concerns or habits from the past can sometimes complicate how the new family adjusts.
 The following are potential problems that are often associated with blended families.

 Not being on the same page